czycha/discorb/README.md

 type Action<S> = (this: Bot<S>, request: Request<S>) => void | Promise<void>
 ```

 Called when a command is sent to the bot.
-Bound to the bot instance.
+Function is bound to the bot instance.

 ##### `request: Request<S>`